mdfarragher/DSC/Regression/BikeDemandPrediction/README.md

 }
 ```

-The **DemandObservation** class holds one single taxi trip.
+The **DemandObservation** class holds one single bike trip.
 Note how each field is tagged with a **LoadColumn** attribute that tells the CSV data loading code which column to import data from.

 You're also declaring a **DemandPrediction** class which will hold a single bike demand prediction.